-I received my Ph.D. in Computer Science from the University of Washington, Paul G. Allen School of Computer Science & Engineering in 2022 where I was advised by Prof. William Stafford Noble and Prof. Su-In Lee.
-My Ph.D. research focused on developing and using machine learning techniques to solve biomedical problems, including representation learning for high-dimensional data and integration of denoising methods into deep learning models.
+I received my Ph.D. in Computer Science from the University of Washington, Paul G. Allen School of Computer Science & Engineering in 2022, advised by Prof. William Stafford Noble and Prof. Su-In Lee.
+My research focused on representation learning and deep learning methods for biomedical data.

-Developed deep multitask neural network models to provide drivers with customized incentives which significantly improved the overall incentive efficiency and drove the project across different stages including ideation, model formulation, development and iterations, experimentation, analysis, launch, and real-life maintenance of models/data pipelines/workflows.
+Developed deep multitask neural network models to provide drivers with customized incentives, significantly improving overall incentive efficiency.
+Led the project through ideation to deployment, including model formulation, experimentation, launch, and long-term maintenance of production models and data pipelines.

 Developed an unsupervised deep learning approach for learning deconfounded embeddings and improved cancer subtype classification across different data domains.